Last Updated on: 18th November 2016, 02:24 pm

 Test it, report your suggestions and bugs on our forums, please.

-The iso images for i586 and x86_64 machines can be downloaded from our download/testing page
+The iso images for i586 and x86_64 machines can be downloaded from our download/development page